TueHellsternKea/study/5sem/etl/automate-excel.md

 ```

 ## Working with workbooks
-Now that we have the library installed, we can either use it to load and existing MS Excel workbook or create an empty one first:
+Now that we have the library installed, we can either use it to load and existing Excel workbook or create an empty one first:

 ### Load existing workbook